C3/gimme/README.md

 ## Use

-Install the gem, maybe like:
+Get the script, maybe like:

 `wget https://raw.githubusercontent.com/an0nym0use/gimme/master/gimme`